 - Phase 3 trials, which examine the efficacy of a treatment and monitor adverse reactions, typically last between one and four years.

 Before you enroll in a study, the patient care coordinator will tell you how long the study will last.
 This is an essential component of the informed consent process.
 You will also receive information about the schedule of the trial, which may influence how you view the length of the trial.
-For example, one clinical trial may last several years but require minimal effort on your part, with visits to the clinic taking place once every few months.
+For example, one clinical research study may last several years but require minimal effort on your part, with visits to the clinic taking place once every few months.
 Another trial may last just six months but require you to visit the clinic weekly.
 Ask about the schedule to get a full picture of how your participation will impact your day-to-day life.
 Then, weigh the potential benefits of participating in the trial against the time and effort it requires.

 Clinical research is lengthy, detailed, and expensive – but it’s set up that way to ensure that by the time drugs reach the public, they have been thoroughly evaluated for safety and effectiveness.